ericayee/bostonography/README.md

 # bostonography
-Projects from my Spring 2019 Bostonography course at Northeastern University.
+This repo hosts my projects from the Spring 2019 Bostonography course at Northeastern University.
+[Bostonography: Exploring the City through Texts, Maps, and Networks (INSH 2102)](http://bostonography.benschmidt.org/index.html) teaches students how to apply computational methods to cultural, historical, and society questions about Boston.
+I became well-versed in using R for data cleaning and visualization through the assignments for this course, especially the tidyverse and ggplot libraries.